Lambda-Logan/address_hammer/README.md

 P.O box is not yet supported

 No full street suffices or state names are automaticallly abbreviated and all address strings need a valid U.S state. e.i "michigan" will not become "MI" and "street" will not be coerced to "ST".

+The `Hammer` class provides support for modest **typo correction** of streets and cities.
+It uses weighted Jaccard distance of skipgrams and **is not a fully developed feature at this point**.
+It is very conservative and will only correct minor typos in long street names or cities.

 # You can help
 If there is any unexpected result, please file a bug.
 This is especially important if you run into a USPS compliant address that is incorrectly parsed.